1910 World Missionary Conference

+Previous conferences

+The first major missionary conference occurred from June 9 to 19, 1888 in London, the Centenary Missions Conference.
+With 1,579 delegates from European, North American, South American, and African nations, the ecumenical conference included representatives from 139 different Protestant denominations.
+The conference exemplified desires to unite Protestantism while spreading the gospel, and "civilization," with it.

+The next international missionary conference occurred in New York at Carnegie Hall.
+Held from April 21 to May 1, 1900, this was the highest attended international conference to date, with up to 200,000 attendees.
+It boasted prominent attendees such as President William McKinley and New York Governor Theodore Roosevelt, signifying the cultural prominence of missionary efforts and its connection to imperialism and the "white man's burden" as western countries tried to mold foreign nations in their image through this "civilizing" process.

 Edinburgh 1910

 Major Protestant and Anglican denominations and missionary societies, predominantly from North America and Northern Europe, sent 1,215 representatives to Edinburgh, Scotland.
 Delegation was usually based on the annual expenditure of the missionary societies; one hundred additional special delegates were appointed by the British, Continental, and American Executive Committees.
-No Eastern Orthodox or Roman Catholic missionary organizations were invited.
+No Eastern Orthodox or Catholic missionary organizations were invited.
 Only 18 delegates were from non-Westerners.
-Catholic Anglicans agreed to participate only after the British Executive Committee agreed to add the subtitle “to consider Missionary Problems in Relation to the Non-Christian World” to the conference title and to define the non-Christian world as excluding areas of the world that were nominally Christian but mostly non-evangelical, such as Latin America.
+Ango-Catholics agreed to participate only after the British Executive Committee agreed to add the subtitle “to consider Missionary Problems in Relation to the Non-Christian World” to the conference title and to define the non-Christian world as excluding areas of the world that were Christian but mostly non-evangelical, such as Latin America.

 Lord Balfour of Burleigh, of the Church of Scotland, a former Unionist cabinet minister, was the President of the World Missionary Conference.
 American John R. Mott, an American Methodist layperson and leader of both the Student Volunteer Movement for Foreign Missions and the World Student Christian Federation, chaired its proceedings.
 The main organiser was Joseph Oldham, a leader in the Student Christian Movement.
 The conference was held in the Assembly Hall of the United Free Church of Scotland.

-The formal title of this conference should be called the "third ecumenical missionary conference," because the first and the second had already taken place in London in 1888 and New York in 1900 respectively.
+The formal title of this conference should be called the "third ecumenical missionary conference," because the first and the second had already taken place in London in 1888 and New York in 1900, respectively.

 Before the conference convened, eight assigned commissions, each with twenty members, conducted two years of research on their assigned topic.
 Each commission produced a single volume report, which was distributed to all of the delegates before they headed to Scotland and discussed at the assembly during the Conference.

-The Eight Commissions and their date of presentation at the Conference are as follows:
+The eight commissions and their date of presentation at the conference are as follows: